Employees go to work with the intention of doing a good job.

 2. Empower Employees

-For example, suppose the office copy machine continues to break down, there should be a quick decision making process to allow for its replacement to minimize the impact on employee productivity.
+For example, suppose the office copy machine continues to break down.
+In that case, there should be a quick decision-making process to allow for its replacement to minimize the impact on employee productivity.

 3. Set Spending Limits

 Empower employees to make decisions, within certain spending limits, giving them the flexibility to move quickly on those things that slow the work process or impacts the customer experience.

-Get them involved in the process of determining decision making boundaries and use their day-to-day experience to improve internal processes.
+Get them involved in the process of determining decision-making boundaries and use their day-to-day experience to improve internal processes.

 5. Coach and Mentor